falcosecurity/falco-website/content/en/docs/installation.md

 {{< /info >}}

-If Falco is installed using the package manager artifacts below, you will have the following in place.
+If Falco is installed using the package manager artifacts below, you will have the following in place:

  - Falco userspace program scheduled and watched via `systemd`
  - Falco driver installed via package manager (either kernel module or eBPF depending on host)
  - Sane and default configuration file installed in `/etc/falco`

+Alternatively, it is also possible to use a binary package as [explained below](#linux-binary).

 ## Installing